n-grubb/noahgrubb.com/src/site/projects/bonnevaux.md

     }, 2000);
 </script>

 This content block above is a great example, and a block we are particularly proud of.
-It looks great on all screen sizes and is really versatile for us to be used many times on the site through different block options.
+It looks great on all screen sizes and is really versatile for us to be used many times on the site through various block options.

 <figure class="screenshot feature">
     <img src="/images/bv-donation-pages.png" title="A donation page on the Bonnevaux site" alt="A donation page on the Bonnevaux site" />
     <figcaption>A donation page on the Bonnevaux site. <a href="https://bonnevauxwccm.org/donation/retreat-center/" target="_blank">See the full page</a></figcaption>
 </figure>

-The Gutenberg editor has allowed us to pass alot of control to the site editors.
+The Gutenberg editor has allowed us to pass a ton of control to the site editors.
 Using Gutenberg and the blocks we created, our editors have created beautiful donation pages for the different areas of the center that users can contribute to.

 <h3><span>Challenge:</span>Multilingual</h3>

-The <abbr title="World Community for Christian Meditation">WCCM</abbr> is a global organization which means people with many different language preferences will be viewing the site.
+Because The <abbr title="World Community for Christian Meditation">WCCM</abbr> is a global organization, it is inevitable that people with many different language preferences will be viewing the site.
 We wanted to make sure that the site was built with full translation support.
 In all of our templates, I utilized the WordPress <a href="https://codex.wordpress.org/Function_Reference/_2" target="_blank">translation function</a> namespaced to our theme.

 ex: `__( 'Facilitator', 'bonnevaux' );`